 Quitting ARC

-Quit ARC Software fully stops ARC on this computer.
+Quit fully stops ARC on this computer.
 Because that’s a big deal, ARC asks first:

 Quit ARC Software?
 This will stop all automations, active timers, and ARC Software services on this computer.